jamesrwilliams/personal-site/src/posts/2021/building-an-interactive-component-editor-in-react.md

 ## Some context

 In my previous role I was responsible for creating small marketing HTML/CSS/JS things we called "banners".
-These banners are added to our system console to customise our Partner's storefronts as part of a marketing campaign, such as a call out to a 25% discount promotion.
+These banners are added to our system console to customise our Partner's storefronts as part of a marketing campaign, such as a call-out to a 25% discount promotion.

 When I first joined the team back in 2019, these banners where manually created by writing code directly into our product console.
 A few weeks into the job I started writing a NodeJS CLI to automate some heavy lifting and making the developer experience less cumbersome.
 The CLI handled things like file concatenation, css-preprocessor support, some business rule validation, and ES6 transpiling down to our supported browser list.
 Think webpack but homemade?